 Flea Market Philadelphia is an online resource for sharing relevant and useful flea market information.
 It is run by one person, me, and here I go by the name Phlea.
-My goal is, and always has been, to create a one-stop spot for, first and foremost, finding when and where flea markets are taking place but also helping vendors and shoppers decide which flea markets are best for them based on their inventory and their interests.
+My goal is, and always has been, to create an online resource where local flea marketers—vendors and shoppers—can find (and share) real, relevant, and useful information on the subject.
+Basically, Flea Market Philadelphia is a one-stop spot for finding when and where flea markets are taking place and (equally important) helping vendors and shoppers decide which flea markets are best for them based on their inventory and their interests.
 I do this by publishing constantly-updated lists of upcoming markets, in-depth and first-hand reviews, and various types of how-to articles.
 No flea market is too small or insignificant to be included here and everyone is welcome to participate.

 For the first five years of its existence, Flea Market Philadelphia (formerly Philadelphia Flea Market News) was 100% free.
-I gladly shared much of what I learned over the years both selling and shopping at various flea markets in and around the Philly area, and encouraged other to do the same.
-Now, with the substantial time, effort, and expense it takes to keep this website running, I find it necessary to charge visitors a small membership fee in order to sustain this site and to help it improve in the future.
-About six months ago, I installed a voluntary paywall to ease visitors into the idea of having to pay for content that for many years was free.
-Recently, I changed the voluntary paywall to a “hard” paywall and now Flea Market Philadelphia is fully a membership site, though there will always be at least some free content and pages.
-The cost is pretty much the same as it was before, just $3 per month or $30 per year.
-A ridiculously low price for a hell of a lot of information!
+I gladly shared much of what I learned over the years both selling and shopping at various flea markets in and around the Philly area, and encouraged others to do the same.
+Now, with the substantial time, effort, and expense it takes to keep this website running, I find it necessary to charge a small membership fee in order to sustain this site and help improve it in the near future.
+About six months ago, I installed a voluntary paywall to ease visitors into the idea of having to pay for content that for many years they were getting for free.
+Recently, I changed the voluntary paywall to a “hard” paywall and now Flea Market Philadelphia is fully a membership site, though on this page I offer links to free content that newcomers can sample before deciding whether or not to join (see “Sample This Site” below).

-Still Free To List Flea Markets
+Still Free To List

 - Complete the form—it’s comprehensive but very easy (the form is basically a checklist of all the important information shoppers and vendors need and want).